NeuroQuestAi/neuroquest-examples/products/persona-predict/notebooks/README.md

 ### Open file

-The EDA analysis is in the file: `Persona-Predict.ipynb`
+The EDA analysis is in the file: `Persona-Predict.ipynb`.

-Persona-Predict.ipynb